-- A Teaching Certificate is available through the Marshall University School of Pharmacy.
+- Teaching Commitment - A Teaching Certificate is available through the Marshall University School of Pharmacy.
 The PGY2 Critical Care resident is required to participate in this program if a certificate has not been previously obtained. - Service - All residents have an operational pharmacy practice (staffing) component as required by the program.
 Staffing will occur every 3rd weekend (PGY1 and PGY2).
 PGY1 residents will also staff every third Wednesday from 4:00 - 8:30.
 Residents cannot miss more than 2 staffing shifts during the year.
-A staffing shift is not missed if it is made up later or scheduled for a different date and time (e.g., switching shifts with a co-resident). - Rotations - Residents are required to complete 6 required rotations and 3 elective rotations - Residents are required to complete longitudinal rotations not otherwise outlined in this list (i.e. research is technically a longitudinal rotation, but it's deliverables for completion are evidenced in the completion of the project and the national / regional residency conference presentation, it will therefore not be listed again in this list) - PGY1 transitions of care - PGY2 nutrition support, emergency response - Evaluations - Residents are required to achieve for residency (ACHR) at least 75% of R1 objectives. - Residents are required to achieve for residency (ACHR) at least 50% of non-patient care objectives (R2, R3, and R4) and be at a minimum of satisfactory progress for the rest (i.e. no "needs improvement"). - ACHR can be determined by preceptors after discussion with the RPD. - Residency Portfolio - Residents are required to maintain and complete a residency portfolio prior to graduation.
+A staffing shift is not missed if it is made up later or scheduled for a different date and time (e.g. switching shifts with a co-resident). - Rotations - Residents are required to complete 6 required rotations and 3 elective rotations - Residents are required to complete longitudinal rotations not otherwise outlined in this list (i.e. research is technically a longitudinal rotation, but it's deliverables for completion are evidenced in the completion of the project and the national / regional residency conference presentation, it will therefore not be listed again in this list) - PGY1 medication management - PGY2 nutrition support, emergency response - Evaluations - Residents are required to achieve for residency (ACHR) at least 75% of R1 objectives. - Residents are required to achieve for residency (ACHR) at least 50% of non-patient care objectives (R2, R3, and R4) and be at a minimum of satisfactory progress for the rest (i.e. no "needs improvement"). - ACHR can be determined by preceptors after discussion with the RPD. - Residency Portfolio - Residents are required to maintain and complete a residency portfolio prior to graduation.
 The resident may copy their portfolio to take with them.
-Residents are encouraged to upload files for the portfolio to PharmAcademic® under the "files" tab. - Appendix (PGY2 only) - The PGY2 Critical Care Pharmacy Residency program resident will complete the topics as outlined in the Appendix of the required CAGO's for PGY2 Critical Care Pharmacy Residencies. - A checklist will be maintained by the resident and will be reviewed by each rotation preceptor during new learning experiences, by the RPD every 90 days, and in the last month of the residency to ensure all topics have been completed.
+Residents are encouraged to upload files for the portfolio to PharmAcademicTM under the "files" tab. - Total Parenteral Nutrition (TPN) Experience - PGY1 residents are required to perform daily monitoring on 6 separate TPN consults and perform the initial TPN consult workup for 6 different patients